o-romanova/Portfolio/superstore/readme.md

 ### Olga Romanova
 # Portfolio.
 Business Intelligence Analyst

-This entire project is based on the same [Superstore dataset](Sample-Superstore-dataset.xls).
+This entire project is based on the same classic [Superstore dataset](Sample-Superstore-dataset.xls).
 I used the tools listed below  to answer the same question: where does the money come from and where is it lost?

 ## SQL
 To begin, I decided to work with the dataset as is, without any alterations.
 Below are some examples of queries that address the questions I explored in the data visualization parts.